covrig/homeassistant-trackermap/README.md

 * If you don't have it already, enable IFTTT in your configuration.
 All the instructions [**here**](https://home-assistant.io/components/ifttt/).
 * Connect to your IFTTT account the *[Webhooks](https://ifttt.com/maker_webhooks)* and *[Google Sheets](https://ifttt.com/google_sheets)*
 <br>Home Assistant will use Webhooks to send data to a Google sheet via IFTTT.
 An automation will trigger this.
+* If you want to track more than one device [please consider this in the next steps](https://github.com/covrig/homeassistant-trackermap/blob/master/README.md#tracking-multiple-devices).
 * Create an applet in IFTTT to transfer the data from HASS to Google Sheets.
 <br>**this** (trigger) should be Webhooks with the event name **LatLong**
 <br> **that** (action service) should be Google Sheets, with the action "Add row to spreadsheet"; you can choose your own spreadsheet name and drive folder path (remember both), however the **formatted row** should be `{{OccurredAt}} ||| {{Value1}} |||{{Value2}} ||| {{Value3}}`